Welcome ! It is a great pleasure for us to have you at the Louvain School of Management, the Business faculty of the UCLouvain for a one-year stay.

 You will land in Brussels Airport (Zaventem) or in Brussels South Charleroi Airport.

-Note that the trip, both from Zaventem Airport or Charleroi Airport to Louvain-la-Neuve, will take more or less 1 hour.
+Note that the trip, both from Zaventem Airport or Charleroi Airport to Louvain-la-Neuve, will take 1 hour approximately.

 By train :

 SNCB/NMBS is the National Railway Company of Belgium.

 Louvain-la-Neuve is easily accessible by train and its train station "Louvain-la-Neuve-Université" (not Leuven !!) is located in the very centre of the town.
 From Brussels, you can get to Louvain-la-Neuve in about 40 minutes.

 - From any Belgian station, take the train towards Ottignies, a station situated on the Brussels-Ottignies-Namur-Luxembourg line (trains every half hour in both directions).
 Get off at Ottignies station and change trains to continue to Louvain-la-Neuve-Université (about 8 min.).

 - Some trains go straight from Brussels to Louvain-la-Neuve but take more time because it stops at all stations.

 TEC is the company responsible for the Wallonia network and offers therefore an extensive bus service throughout Wallonia and towards and from Brussels.
 TEC buses join Louvain-la-Neuve with Bruxelles, Ottignies, Wavre and some other surroundings.

 The bus station in Louvain-la-Neuve is located in the town centre.

 By car :